Fe-r-oz/FockCats/README.md

 ## Result
 The script generates a Perceval Processor with specific configurations for quantum computing simulations.
 It includes a predefined truth table, state definitions, and an algorithm analyzer.

+#Jupyter Notebook is also provided that has complete solution
 ## Explanation
 The provided code in `main.py` initializes a Perceval Processor with a specific quantum circuit configuration.
 The states and truth table are defined for the quantum algorithm analyzer.
 The script computes the results based on the truth table and displays the performance and fidelity of the quantum simulation.